 Al oversees the preparation of our special meal with precise formulas for seasoning, berating Taylor with remarks such as "Unlike space and time, the amount of chicken broth in good stuffing is NOT relative."

 After the feast we decided to relax with some fine Hungarian wines and spirits.
 Al, in honor of one of his adopted nation's most important celebrations, probably overindulged a little bit but that's all I'll say.
 What happens in Hungary stays in Hungary.
+Soon Gayle had to return to the States but Al stayed in Szentes for some quiet and relaxation.
+Below are a few pics of Szentes in the winter, which Al called home for a couple of weeks.

 One weekend Al accompanied Paul and Taylor on a little trip up to the North to a city called Eger.
 Eger is known today for it's wine, Egri Bikaver, which literally means bull's blood.
 Apparently the castle at Eger was one of the most difficult places in Europe for the Turks to conquer and the Hungarian fighters drank large quantities of the local red wine to keep themselves going.
 The Turks saw their red beards and thought they were drinking blood, hence the name.